Hadsonpar/CRUD-Angular-APIRESTful/README.md

 # CRUD-Angular-APIRESTful
 ## Web App with Angular (frontend) and integration with web API RESTful develop in Spring Boot (backend)
-Aplicación web desarrollado en Angular 14 e integración con API RESTful desarrollada en Spring Boot con almacenamiento en base de datos PostgreSQL.
+Web Application programming un Angular 14 and integration with API RESTful developed with Spring Boot and database storage on PostgreSQL.

 ## Technologies Used: